12 cheap and easy summer math options for keeping up your child’s math skills over the summer.

 So, how to handle summer learning loss?
 I’ve put together a list of cheap and easy options for keeping up your child’s math skills over the summer.

-2. Help your child master the addition and subtraction facts.
+2. Help your child master the math facts.

 7. Review the year with word problems.

 Word problems help kids review and consolidate their math knowledge.
 I’ve liked using Evan-Moor’s Daily Word Problems for summer math.
 They have a nice mix of problems and give kids practice in a variety of skills.
 (Buy the book for the grade your child is going into, as the books are fairly easy.)
 The book is set up as 36 weeks, with five problems per week.
 I’ve had my kids do five problems per day and spread it over the summer.

 8. Read some math.

 Life of Fred is a quirky, conceptual curriculum that uses a storybook format, with just a few questions at the end of each chapter.
 I have reservations about using it as a full elementary curriculum, but it makes a great supplement.
 If your child prefers to read math rather than do math, he’ll enjoy reading about Fred’s adventures.

 Seeing math in an entirely different context will help him make connections between topics and review the big picture of math.
 Pick a book that covers the concepts you covered this past year for a fun review.
 Life of Fred may be available at your library, too, so check there first.